kugelrund/LiveSplit.StVoyEf/README.md

   * Loaded 'forgeboss'
   * Vorsoth dead

-Keep in mind that you will have to setup your splits accordingly.
 ##### Pause game time
 If you activate this option, the autosplitter will pause the game time when the game is loading, or in the main menu etc. This does not affect the realtime at all.
 ##### Notes